franciscoamaral0/franciscoamaral0/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently student at IronHack/São Paulo ...
-- 🌱 I’m currently learning  HTML, CSS, JAVASCRIPT, NODE, REACT...
+- 🌱 I’m currently learning  MongoDB/NextJS...
-- 👯 I’m looking to collaborate on Prework-Ironhack(PRE PROJECT BOOTCAMP)
+- 👯 I’m looking to collaborate on Soccer-Zone -> https://soccer-zone.netlify.app/
-- 💬 Ask me about  HTML,CSS,JS
+- 💬 Ask me about  HTML, CSS, JS, ReactJs, NodeJS and MongoDB
 - 📫 How to reach me: franciscogurgel@me.com